TheLastCheck/tlc.open.java/README.md

-This is a project providing a Java implementation of the TLC API for managing byte arrays.
-More specifically for handling ByteBuffers.
+This is a project providing a Java implementation of various TLC API for managing byte arrays and X937 files.

  Copyright [2011-2015] [The Last Check, LLC]